cartrack-api/rabbitmq-consumer-example/README.md

 - `consumer.py` uses `python-dotenv` to load variables from `.env`.
 - Dependencies are listed in `requirements.txt`.

+## Queue Properties

+By default, Cartrack queues have the following properties unless specified otherwise:

+- `x-message-ttl`: `18000000` (message time-to-live in milliseconds)
+- `durable`: `true` (the queue will survive broker restarts)

 That's all — the consumer will connect to the configured queue and print messages as they arrive.